Hero Image

 Any educational institution that receives funds under any program administered by the U.S. Secretary of Education is bound by FERPA requirements.
 Institutions that fail to comply with FERPA may have funds administered by the Secretary of Education withheld.
 The U.S. Department of Education maintains a website with information about FERPA.

 Students may grant the Title IX Office permission to release information about their records to a third party (including parents, step-parents, etc.) by completing the FERPA Authorization online.
-Please notice, you must complete a separate entry for each parent, family member, or other individual to whom you wish to grant access to information regarding your case.
+Please note that you must complete a separate entry for each parent, family member, or other individual to whom you wish to grant access to information regarding your case.
 Please click here to get access to the release form.
 If you do not have a Tech student account, please contact titleixcoordinator@nmt.edu to obtain the form via email.

-Once completed and submitted to the Title IX Office, we will reach out to student to confirm that the Authorization is in place.
+Once completed and submitted to the Title IX Office, we will reach out to the student to confirm that the Authorization is in place.

 Rights of the Parties